Salary Survey Guide Jan ’22

 Salary Survey July 2021 for IT, Data and Business Change – Ireland

-Finally, we have seen the demand for IT contractors in Ireland continue to grow, following the trend in 2020.
-While demand has always been strong in financial services, banking and insurance, there is a growing market within technology companies in Dublin, particularly those looking to scale teams quickly.
+Finally, we have seen the demand for IT contractors in Ireland continue to grow, following the trend in 2021 and heading into 2022.
+While the demand has always been strong in financial services, banking and insurance, there is a growing market within technology companies in Dublin, particularly those looking to scale teams quickly.

 How do we get this information?